Friday, October 31, 2008

 My World - British Columbia, Canada

-That's My World is a wonderful new meme
+That's My World

 created by Klaus in Florida.
-Team members are

 There is no shortage of roads in this region of B.C.
 The land is a grid of paved and gravel roads, short and long roads, straight and winding roads, no through roads and connecting roads, roads that lead to mountains and lakes, roads that take us to town and city, roads that are boring, and roads with views that will knock your socks off.